drivechain-project/testing-old/README.md

 - Deposit to sidechain

+First, get a deposit address from the sidechain tab of the `sidechain` bitcoin-qt.

+![](SidechainPageDeposit.png)

-Go to the send page of the `mainchain` bitcoin-qt client, click send (sidechain) which is located at the bottom of the page in the same row of buttons as the normal Send button.
+Then, go to the send page of the `mainchain` bitcoin-qt client, click send (sidechain) which is located at the bottom of the page in the same row of buttons as the normal Send button.
 The sidechain deposit dialog will pop up.

-Get a deposit address from the sidechain tab of the `sidechain` bitcoin-qt.

-![](SidechainPageDeposit.png)

 Paste the sidechain deposit address into the deposit dialog open on the `mainchain` client.